From time to time, I would like to dedicate an article for useful resources of possible interest to you.

 Unlike most other questionable VPN apps, ProtonVPN uses the OpenVPN protocol, which is the latest technology that is widely considered to be reliable.
 And more importantly, the company does not keep logs except for how many devices are simultaneously connected using a single account (the free account only allows one device to be connected at a given moment).

 Most free VPN apps available for Android are also often accused of being adware or malware.
 Not ProtonVPN.
-In fact, you can connect to the ProtonVPN servers using a plain-Jane OpenVPN (which is open source) app instead of having to use the app provided by Proton (although, doing so requires some technical skills and familiarity with OpenVPN).
+In fact, you can connect to the ProtonVPN servers using a generic OpenVPN (which is open source) app instead of having to use the app provided by Proton (although, doing so requires some technical skills and familiarity with OpenVPN).
 If ProtonVPN is hell-bent on mining personal data and selling ads, it would not allow you to use third-party software to connect to the VPN, so this is a good sign.

 The ProtonVPN services are also available for Windows, macOS, iOS, and Linux for your desktop use (but keep in mind that a free account cannot be used on a PC and a smartphone at the same time).